smithgeoffrey/go-coop/monitoring/README.md

 # Monitoring

 Prometheus is an open source monitoring system [1]:

-  - frontend with Grafana if native PromDash isn't enough
-  - send email or slack with native AlertManager
+  - send opsgenie, email or slack with AlertManager
   - node_exporter host agent for OS-level metrics like cpu/mem/disk
   - blackbox_exporter for traditional nagios-like checks
+  - frontend with 3rd party Grafana if native PromDash isn't enough

 ### Expose Host Metrics with Node Exporter